Binance Market Update (2022-10-16)

 Binance

-The global cryptocurrency market cap now stands at $0.92T, down by -0.08% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.92T, up by 0.88% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include CVP, PERP, and BURGER, up by 93%, 57%, and 26%, respectively.
+Market outperformers include CVP, REQ, and PERP, up by 88%, 25%, and 24%, respectively.

 Market movers: